 Miscellaneous Items:

-• Gas Powered Equipment, Gas Cans or Flammable/Toxic Materials
+• Gas Powered Equipment, Gas Cans, & Flammable/Toxic Materials

 • Fireworks & Explosives